Alexwestbrook/nuc_sequence_design/README.md

 - pysam 0.16.0.1
 - pyBigWig 0.3.18

-For using tensorflow with GPU support, we used cudatoolkit11.3.1 for a GPU NVIDIA GeForce RTX 2080 Ti
+For using tensorflow with GPU support, we used cudatoolkit 11.3.1 for a GPU NVIDIA GeForce RTX 2080 Ti

 For the bash scripts, the following packages have been used:
 - sratoolkit 3.0.0